Education Department to hit pause on two primary Obama regulations aimed at for-profits

 The rule-making process, which requires federal agencies to seek public input via hearings and to appoint a committee of experts and stakeholders, can stretch out for months.
 The new round of rule making will begin with public hearings next month in Washington and Dallas.
 Department officials, speaking on background, said it’s too early to say what solutions negotiators will reach with respect to either rule.
 Higher education groups, for example, have criticized financial responsibility requirements in the borrower-defense rule as being onerous.
 And for-profits have argued that the gainful-employment regulations should apply to all institutions, regardless of tax status.

-Officials said the department won’t identify specific objectives for the new rule-making process, however.
-Instead, negotiators will be free to take what approach they consider prudent to reach consensus on the rules, the officials said.

 But negotiated rule making gives the secretary considerable influence in shaping the eventual outcome.
-DeVos will appoint the negotiators of each committee and their recommendations will ultimately be nonbinding, allowing the department to make the final call.
+DeVos will appoint the negotiators of each committee and their recommendations will ultimately be nonbinding if they fail to reach consensus, allowing the department to make the final call.
 The Obama administration, for example, released final versions of the two rules after each negotiated rule-making process failed to reach a consensus.

 After early speculation this year that Republicans in Congress would attempt to eliminate borrower defense via the Congressional Review Act, lawmakers never took action involving the rule and it became apparent that they would defer to the administration on the issue.
-Republicans also didn’t include budget riders to defund gainful employment in the May spending deal that will fund Congress through the rest of the fiscal year.
+Republicans also didn’t include budget riders to defund gainful employment in the May spending deal that funds the government through the rest of the fiscal year.

 The Obama administration crafted both sets of regulations in response to developments within the for-profit sector.
 The collapse of the for-profit chain Corinthian Colleges in 2015, which followed department sanctions, led to a flood of applications for loan discharge via borrower defense, a little-cited statute that took on renewed relevance after federal student loan debt ballooned in recent years.
 The existing statutory language was vague, however, and was based to a large extent on state law.